alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 cf bind-service APP_NAME SERVICE_NAME
 ```

-It will take between 1 and 5 minuites to setting the binding.
+It will take between 1 and 5 minutes to set up the binding.
 To check its progress, run:

 ```
 cf service SERVICE_NAME